xieyuheng/inet-lisp-st/docs/articles/programming-with-interaction-nets.md

 is unique, the process of computation is also unique!

-When implementing interaction nets, if the computer as nmultiple cores, we can start nmultiple threads, sharing the same memory, do the interactions at different place in parallel, the threads will not interfere with each other.
+When implementing interaction nets, if the computer as multiple cores, we can start multiple threads, sharing the same memory, do the interactions at different place in parallel, the threads will not interfere with each other.